TritonDataCenter/rfd/rfd/0036/README.md

 Many applications require configuration values which are undesirable or unsafe to set in the application image.
 These can include license keys, a flag setting whether it's a staging or production environment, usernames and passwords, and other details.

-This document proposes a simple method of storing those details and injecting them into containers.
-It is not intended to provide the rich features of solutions like Hashicorp's Vault, instead it is intended to provide a basic solution that is easy to use in a broad variety of applications.
+This document proposes a simple method of storing those details and injecting them into containers that offers better security than embedding them in the images or provisioning scripts.
+It is intended to easily interoperate with existing applications, rather than propose new methods of secret sharing that would require changes in customer applications.

 [Read more about meta in the Mariposa context](./meta), including Triton CLI commands and the manifest file.